heershingenmosiken/assertions-android/README.md

 It will share same AssertionHandlers with `assertions-android` module.

+## It is lightweight

+We have no any thirdapty dependencies.

 ## Silent trick

 There are situation when Assertion happens because of dependency that you couldn't fix right now.
 In this case we have tricky method silent fail method.